-The activities of every school community will inevitably be based on certain values.
+The activities of every school will inevitably be based on certain values.
 But often those values are not held completely consciously and are often taken for granted and forgotten about.

-If any community is not clear about what values hold them together and motivate them, it will not thrive.
+If the members of a school community are not clear about what values hold them together and motivate them, the school will not thrive.
 There will be lack of cohesion, lack of direction, and lack of energy.
-The school will struggle to attract and retain members (staff and pupils), make good decisions, and agree effective priorities and goals.
+The school will struggle to attract and retain staff and pupils, to make good decisions, and to agree effective priorities and goals.